 We'll teach you the most important things you need to know about looking after cats, answer your questions and give you our tips on domestic cat care.

-It's all about making sure that your new friend around the house feels safe, loved, well-fed, pampered …
+It's all about making sure that your new house mate feels safe, loved, well-fed, pampered …

 From working out how much you'll need to spend, through advice on how to look after, feed, groom, and bath your house cats, or give your kitten the best start in life, the answers are here.